Golden Brooks: Career

-Brooks has won Black Reel Awards for 2004 film Motives, co-starring with Vivica A. Fox and Shemar Moore.
-She also has starred in Beauty Shop (2005) and Something New (2006).
+Brooks has won Black Reel Awards for her portrayal in the 2004 film Motives, co-starring with Vivica A. Fox and Shemar Moore.
+She also has co-starred in Beauty Shop (2005) and Something New (2006).
 In 2008, Brooks was cast as Kim Kaswell in the Lifetime comedy-drama pilot Drop Dead Diva, but later was replaced by Kate Levering.
 In 2011, she starred in the independent film The Inheritance.
 In 2012, Brooks joined the cast of Hart of Dixie in season 2 playing Ruby Jeffries, Mayor Lavon Hayes' ex-girlfriend from high school, who runs against him for mayor.
 In 2014, Brooks stars as one of five leads on the TV One reality series, Hollywood Divas.

 In 2015, Brooks was cast in a recurring role of Patrick Stewart's lead character's ex-wife in the Starz comedy series, Blunt Talk.
 In 2016, she was cast in a series regular role opposite Damon Wayans Sr. in the Fox pilot Lethal Weapon.
 Brooks was fired from Lethal Weapon after the project's table read, and Keesha Sharp, her Girlfriends co-star, later replaced her in role.

-In 2017, Brooks was cast as lead character's mother in The Darkest Minds, a young adult dystopian thriller directed by Jennifer Yuh Nelson.
+In 2017, Brooks was cast as the lead character's mother in The Darkest Minds, a young adult dystopian thriller directed by Jennifer Yuh Nelson.
 She also was cast in the Paramount Network drama series Yellowstone starring Kevin Costner.
-Later she was cast in the series regular role on the TNT drama series I Am the Night directed by Patty Jenkins, playing mother of the lead character.
+Later she was cast in a series regular role on the TNT drama series I Am the Night directed by Patty Jenkins, playing the mother of the lead character.
 She received critical acclaim for her performance in I Am the Night.
 "Golden Brooks elevating every scene she's in", said Daniel Fienberg in his review for The Hollywood Reporter.
 In 2019, she reunited with her Girlfriends co-stars Tracee Ellis Ross, Jill Marie Jones and Persia White in the episode of ABC comedy series Black-ish.
+In 2023, Brooks starred in the coming-of-age comedy series, Saturdays as a mother of lead, and played the leading role in the Tubi Holiday comedy film, Hot Girl Winter.
+In 2024 she had a recurring role in the Starz crime drama series, Power Book II: Ghost.

 Personal life

-Brooks and D. B. Woodside were in a relationship from 2008 to 2010; they have a daughter together, born in 2009.
+Brooks and fellow actor D. B. Woodside were in a relationship from 2008 to 2010; they have a daughter together, born in 2009.